Add

 • Collections with custom fields.

-• Limits to monitor (number of fields, items, etc.)
+• Limits to watch (number of fields, items, etc.).

 Webstudio + CMS